GCU Men's Basketball Camps

 He and his wife, Kim, a native of Evansville, Ind., have three sons, Carson, Jackson and Peyton.

-Crevelone recently completed his second season as video coordinator at The University of Texas and his fourth year on the UT staff.
-Crevelone oversaw all video operations for the men’s basketball program and in his first two years on the Texas staff, he served as a graduate assistant and assistant video coordinator.
+Prior to GCU, Crevelone served four seasons on the men's basketball staff at The University of Texas.
+In his final two seasons there, he oversaw all video operations for the men’s basketball program.
+Crevelone also served as a graduate assistant and assistant video coordinator during his first two years.
 He also has organized operations for the Texas Basketball summer camp program in his first three years.

 In his role as video coordinator, Crevelone assisted head coach Rick Barnes and assistant coaches with opponent scouting reports and video edits and was responsible for team video self-analysis and breakdown.
 Crevelone also oversaw the film exchange process and assisted in underclassmen recruiting and on-campus recruiting visits.
 He played a vital role in organizing the Texas Basketball Coaches Clinic in both 2010 and 2011, where guest speakers included Kevin McHale, Kelvin Sampson, Jeff Van Gundy and John Lucas II.